 Cinéma vérité is a documentary film style that closely emulates reality.
 The term was coined in the late 1950s by French filmmaker Jean Rouch, who sought to capture “life unadorned”.

-This simple and direct approach has been used by directors such as Frederick Wiseman, D. A. Pennebaker, and Michelangelo Antonioni among others for decades since its inception.
+This simple and direct approach has been used by directors such as Frederick Wiseman and D. A. Pennebaker, among others.

 Cinéma vérité is not an easy genre to master; directorial decisions must be made quickly with little time for second-guessing or editing because of the strict adherence to filming what actually happened without any interference from filmmakers themselves.